-What does your dream living room look and feel like?
+What does your dream living room feel like?
 How much seating do you need for family and guests?
 Is your furniture balanced and arranged in the most functional way?
-What kind of decorative elements do you envision in this space?
-It’s important to address the functionality of the room, first.
+It’s important to address the functionality of the room.
 Then, expand with your aesthetic vibe.
 It’s your living room design inspiration, after all.
 And it should be all about you.

 The use of natural weaves and plants softens the space and makes it look effortless.
 And the earthy palette leaves room for limitless design growth.
 Meaning, it wouldn’t be difficult or expensive to tweak in the future.